 While the camera hardware is easy to set up and use, the dedicated FRIPON software is much less so.
 “FreeTure” is open-sourced meteor capture software written specifically for the project and is freely available on the GitHub repository.
 Designed for Linux (specifically, Debian) it’s also available in a Windows version.

-The Fripon project is employing a person for six months in 2017 to make FreeTure more user-friendly, which is very much needed.
 At the moment, the only screen output is as below – just a brief report on each frame showing the exposure time and the current frame rate, scrolling at about 100 lines of text per second.
 During a capture the scrolling pauses briefly while results are written, then resumes.
-In theory the program can produce an AVI video of the capture, but this doesn’t currently work in the Windows version.
-Each frame of the capture is saved as a highly-processed FITS image file and a variety of other summary images and text files are written, but nothing of great interest to the amateur astronomer, particularly an amateur without a user manual!
-No user manual has been written yet because all users (except me) already knew how to use FreeTure, hence me taking five weeks to get it up and running.
+The program can also produce an AVI video of the capture.
+Each frame of the capture is saved as a highly-processed FITS image file and a variety of other summary images and text files are written.

 What next for Fripon Camera 171 of East Barnet?
 It’s been running every night with FreeTure for six months now, and I’ll keep operating it that way as the software improves and as a UK network of similar cameras comes together, including the one that I’m sending up to Manchester.
-I’m also building a very similar all-sky camera to run with UFOCaptureHD and will be interested to compare the results of the two systems over the next year or so.
 Meanwhile, I’ll work with Fripon and with relevant UK institutions to see whether the network can be extended to the UK and how best to use the efforts of amateurs like us in the hunt for those valuable bits of scientific data falling from the French and British skies.

 Share your expertise with a worldwide audienceGet in touch